6 Steps to Lose Weight with Hypothyroidism

 1. Eliminate Sugar

-One simple way to lose weight fast with hypothyroidism is to cut out sugar.
+One simple way for how to lose weight with hypothyroidism is to cut out sugar.

 Not only is sugar consumption linked to the epidemic of obesity sweeping the country, but sugar is also an inflammatory agent.
 This one ingredient is linked to so many different wellness issues.